codacy-open-source-projects-scans/wget/docs/wget2.md

   However, the author of this option came across a page with tags like "<LINK REL="home" HREF="/">" and came to the realization that specifying tags to ignore was not enough.
 One can't just tell Wget2 to ignore "<LINK>", because then stylesheets will not be downloaded.
-Now the best bet for downloading a single page and its requisites is the dedicated --page-requisites option.
+Now the best bet for downloading a single page and its requisites is the dedicated `--page-requisites` option.

 ### `--ignore-case`

   Ignore case when matching files and directories.
-This influences the behavior of -R, -A, -I, and -X options.
+This influences the behavior of `-R`, `-A`, `-I`, and `-X` options.
-  For example, with this option, -A "*.txt" will match file1.txt, but also file2.TXT, file3.TxT, and so on.
+  For example, with this option, `-A` "*.txt" will match file1.txt, but also file2.TXT, file3.TxT, and so on.
   The quotes in the example are to prevent the shell from expanding the pattern.

 ### `-H`, `--span-hosts`